ArtskydJ/tab-emitter/README.md

 ## `var emitter = TabEmitter([key])`

 - `key` is a key to uniquely identify an emitter across tabs.
-Defaults to 'tab-emitter'.
+If the same key is used in multiple tabs, they can communicate with each other.
 - **Returns** `emitter` which is an instance of an [`EventEmitter`](https://nodejs.org/api/events.html#events_class_events_eventemitter).

 # install